Skip to main content

 If your passport is lost or stolen while you’re abroad, we can help by issuing you an emergency travel document that will get you home.
 We'll do our best to help you as quickly as possible but this can take some time.
 Your location and circumstances may limit the help we can give you.

 As Ireland does not have an Embassy or Consulate in DRC there may be additional complications in issuing an emergency travel document.
-You should contact our Irish Embassy in Tanzania to find out what you need to do to apply for a passport.
+You should contact our Irish Embassy in Tanzania to find out what you need to do to apply for an emergency travel document.
 They will also be able to advise you on the fees which apply.

 Departure tax

-There is a departure tax of $50 per passenger plus a fee of 5,000 Congolese Francs on international flights and $10 per passenger on domestic flights.
+There is a departure tax of $55 per passenger on international flights and $10 per passenger on domestic flights.
 These are official fees paid when checking in.
 Get an official receipt plus a copy for each fee.
 You should hand the originals on request to immigration and at boarding, and keep the copies.

 Climate